 While at Sterling, Peter sent Ric to France to study some of their wine making techniques, a trip that would truly influence Ric’s career.
 While there, Ric took copious notes (his original notes and notepads are still on hand at Forman’s tasting room).
 Ric was a pioneer winemaker in Napa; he introduced a number of techniques to the valley including barrel to barrel racking, one of the first vintage dated Merlots (from the 1969 vintage while at Sterling Vineyards), fermenting Chardonnay to barrel while still sweet (letting the fermentation take place in the barrel rather than in tank) and a number of viticultural practices.
-His early influences were definitely Bordeaux in nature and today both his viticultural practices and wine making reflect that.
+His early influences were definitely Bordeaux inspired and today both his viticultural practices and wine making reflect that.

 Villa Remi Winery